ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r face, and bowed herself to the
+face, and bowed herself to the
 around, and said unto him, ‘Why have I
 found grace in thine eyes, seeing that I
 am a stranger ?’ ” He returned the